 The Welsh Government commissioned the Wales Centre for Public Policy (WCPP) to conduct a review and synthesis of the best available evidence on how other countries are responding to the fiscal challenges of population ageing and decline, particularly in terms of policy approaches to maintaining and increasing the size of the young and working-age populations.
 This project focuses on three key responses to potential population ageing and population decline:

 In September 2023, a roundtable was held on behalf of Welsh Government officials and academic and policy experts to provide an opportunity to discuss how learning from elsewhere could be applied in Wales in relation to these responses, what could be done where policy is reserved, as well as where there might be opportunities for innovation in policy and practice.

-Learning from the international evidence review and the roundtable has been combined as a final report and accompanying policy briefing which will be published in early 2024.
-This will be accompanied by expert think pieces and blogs.
+Learnings from the international evidence review and the roundtable have been combined as a final report, accompanying policy briefing along with expert think pieces.